stacks-network/docs/src/pages/storage-hubs/overview.md

 ---
-title: Overview
+title: Storage hubs overview
-redirect_from:
-  - /storage/hello-hub-choice.html
 ---

 ## Configuration files

 You should store a JSON configuration file either in the top-level directory of the hub server.
 Alternatively, you can specify a file location using the `CONFIG_PATH` environment variable.
 The following is an example configuration file for Amazon S3:

 ```json
 {